 Take a hard look at your business processes and trim any waste, before you move to a new system.

-Spend time to thoroughly explore the main information flow channels that all companies experience, those include:
+Spend time to thoroughly explore the main information flow channels that all companies experience, which include:

 - Order to Cash Flow